wludh/womenandtech/coding101/coding101.md

 Make a two-player Potion-Curse-Incantation game.
 Ask the players for their names and have them choose potion, curse, or incantation.
 Compare the responses and print out a message of congratulations to the winner.

+Extra practice:

+After you declare the winner, ask the user if they want to play again.
+Continue to loop through the game until the users says no.

 ![gif of Sabrina dancing on her way up the stairs](gifs/dancing.gif)

 ## Lists